ckyoga/drupallisting/README.md

 Checkout this repository and place the “drupallisting” folder under your apache path.

-Create an MySQL database named 'dbCMS'
+Create a MySQL database named 'dbCMS'

 Create the following drupal user on your new MySQL database.
 - database user: userCMS